 (27) Renaissance Plaza Deed of Trust Note in the original principal amount of \$7,000,000.
 MHF paid all amounts in arrears totaling \$428,052 in February 1991.
 In connection with the default, MHF also paid additional principal of \$6,880,050; interest totaling \$1,498,664, and operating deficits in the amount of \$2,781,137.
-The Renaissance Plaza project, which consists of three buildings, has been sold pursuant to the orders of a judicial receivership.
+The Renaissance Plaza project, which consists of three buildings, was sold pursuant to the orders of a judicial receivership.
 Closing on the sale of one building (Renaissance Plaza I) occurred on December 30, 1993.
 MHF received two notes in payment of the purchase price: a first lien mortgage in the amount of \$2,722,544 at 6.22% interest, \$365,000 of which is an amortizing loan, the balance to be paid out of cash flow, if any from the properties; and a second lien gap note in the amount of \$512,404 at 0% interest until maturity.
 The gap note was paid in full at the closing of financing for rehabilitation of the building on February 18, 1994.
 The closing of the other two buildings (Renaissance Plaza II) occurred on December 14, 1994.
-MHF received three notes in payment of the purchase price for the two buildings: a first lien mortgage in the amount of \$2,600,000 at 7.4% interest to begin amortizing on January 1, 1997; a second lien mortgage in the amount of \$4,450,000 at 8.23% interest to be paid out of cash flow, if any, from the properties; and a third lien gap note in the amount of \$500,000 at 0% interest until maturity (April 13, 1995), and a default rate of 7.4% interest.
-The gap note was paid in full at the closing of financing for rehabilitation of the two buildings on February 14, 1995.
-The \$2,600,000 deed of trust note was sold at par and assigned to the Administration on September 24, 1996, in connection with an issuance of bonds by the Administration.
-On January 1, 2024 the \$2,722,544 Renaissance Plaza I mortgage note matured with a remaining principal balance of \$2,357,544 and minimum principal and interest build up in the amount of \$6,147,309.35.
-MHF has ordered an appraisal to determine the final amount due on the \$2,722,544 Renaissance Plaza I mortgage note pursuant to the repayment terms of the note.
-Upon completion of the appraisal and on the \$2,722,544 Renaissance Plaza I mortgage note pursuant to the repayment terms of the note.
-Upon completion of the appraisal and reconciliation process under the \$2,722,544 Renaissance Plaza I mortgage note, the entire balance of the note will be immediately due.
+MHF received three notes in payment of the purchase price for the two buildings: a first lien mortgage in the amount of \$2,600,000 at 7.4% interest to begin amortizing on January 1, 1997; a second lien mortgage in the amount of \$500,000 at 0% interest until maturity (April 13, 1995), and a default rate of 7.4% interest.
+The gap note was paid in full at the closing on February 14, 1995.
+The \$2,600,000 ded of trust note was sold at par and assigned to the Administration on September 24, 1996, in connection with an issuance of bonds by the Administration.

+On January 1, 2024, the \$2,722,544 Renaissance Plaza I mortgage note matured with a remaining principal balance of \$2,357,544 and minimum principal and interest build up in the amount of \$6,147,309.35.
+MHF ordered an appraisal to determine the final amount due pursuant to the repayment terms of the note.
+Upon completion of the appraisal and reconciliation process under the mortgage note, the entire balance of the note was immediately due.
 On February 22, 2024, MHF made separate demand on the owner of Renaissance Plaza I relating to the physical condition at the project, which demands were not timely addressed to MHF's satisfaction.
-In May 2024 Reliable Property Management Inc was appointed Receiver by the Circuit Court of Baltimore City to take possession and control of the Renaissance Plaza properties and improvements consisting of the Esplanade, Emersonian and Temple Gardens.

-In June 2024 the \$ 2,454,439.76 net cash proceeds of the Zero-Coupon Bond assigned to MHF as collateral on the Renaissance Plaza \$2,722,54 and \$4,450,000 Mortgage Notes, which matured in January 2024 and were accelerated in April, 2024, respectively, was applied to the outstanding interest on the Renaissance Plaza Notes pro-rata.
+On April 23, 2024, MHF accelerated the outstanding debt on the Renaissance Plaza II properties.
+In May 2024, Reliable Property Management, Inc. was appointed Receiver by the Circuit Court of Baltimore City to take possession and control of the Renaissance Plaza I and Renaissance Plaza II properties and improvements consisting of the Esplanade, Emersonian and Temple Gardens.
+In June 2024, \$2,454,439.76 in net cash proceeds of a matured Zero-Coupon Bond assigned to MHF as collateral on the mortgage notes was applied to the outstanding interest on the Renaissance Plaza Notes on a prorata basis.
+Since the Receiver has been in place, MHF has funded \$1,406,318 to the Receiverships to correct certain life, health and safety issues identified at the property and for other care and preservation expenses to maintain the collateral pending sale.